ABRG-Models/AttractorScaffolding/sim/README.md

 ## Headers

-The code is stored in the following headers:
+The code is stored in the following headers, in sim/include/:

 ### lib.h